Sjors/dao-challenge-blog/source/_posts/challenge-10.md

 ## Coming Soon - Buy Orders

 The current mechanism is not very user friendly.
 A potential buyer has to look up and study all SellOrder contracts, import the one they like into a wallet and then call `executeOrder()`.
+Here's a screenshot where I execute [this sell order](https://etherscan.io/address/0x44af2557e7578b00cf4254976b4c82ae0bc668e8#internaltx).

+{% img /images/10-execute-sell-order.png 200 %}

  To make this easier, I'd like to add a BuyOrder.
 Initially this will be a very simple limit order, which either executes immediately or fails.
 This order would loop through all sell orders, and automatically execute is the price is below the limit.

 Also not that the ether is deposited in the sellers `DaoAccount` afer an order is executed.
 There's still no way for a user to take ether out of their `DaoAccount`.

 ## Please Rob It!